 Do you need a dentist in a hurry?
 Schedule an urgent appointment with the Family Dental Care Branch in Waterfall.
-Located at the Linkhills Shopping Centre in Waterfall, our emergency dentist is available 6 days a week and is open:
+Located at the Linkhills Shopping Centre in Waterfall, this emergency dentist in Durban is available 6 days a week and is open:

 - Weekdays – 8:30 – 17:30